 Send A Credit Dispute Letter to Credit Reporting Agency

 One way that you can get your credit report corrected is to send a credit dispute letter to your credit reporting agencies.
-Once the CRAs receive your dispute letter, they will begin to investigate your credit report for the errors listed on your letter.
-Once the 30-day investigation period is over, the CRA must have either corrected the mistake or conclude your dispute as frivolous.
+Once the CRAs receive your dispute letter, they will begin to investigate your credit report for the errors listed in your letter.
+Once the 30-day investigation period is over, the CRA must have either corrected the mistake or concluded your dispute as frivolous.

-If you know that there are incorrect information on your credit report but the credit bureaus have not corrected them, you can file a lawsuit against them for violating the FCRA.
+If you know that there is incorrect information on your credit report but the credit bureaus have not corrected them, you can file a lawsuit against them for violating the FCRA.

 File A Lawsuit For Statutory Damages

 If the credit reporting agencies have failed to correct the mistakes on your credit report, you can sue them for violating the FCRA.
 They can be fined $1,000 to $5,000 in statutory damages for each month the credit report errors stay on your credit report unfixed.

 Each month the CRA does not correct the issue is another month that your application for a loan or job is more prone for being denied.
 There may be other opportunities that could be missed due to the errors.

 Suing for Non-quantifiable Damages (General Damages)

 You may also sue the credit bureaus for causing you non-quantifiable damages, or general damages, by not fixing your credit report errors.
 These general damages can be emotional distress that you sustained for not getting your credit report errors fixed in a timely manner and can be added on top of the statutory damages.

 Suffering from emotional distress can have a significant negative impact on your health and should not be taken lightly.
 If you think you have suffered emotional distress from your credit reporting agencies not remediating the issue, contact a credit report attorney to see how strong your case may be.